Ivan5d/ivan_diaz.github.io/_pages/about.md

 In 2021, I started an exchange program with the HTW Saar in germany and eight months later I got a job at [Evocortex GmbH][evocortex_webpage], a german robotics startup.
 I wrote there my bachelor thesis and worked for two years on the Machine Learning (ML) department for the Evocarrier project, an Autonomous Mobile Robot (AMR) focused on automating warehouses.

 In summer 2023, I came back to Mexico and become the project leader of the UUV.
 After a rough year, the UUV project came back to life and I finished my bachelor in june 2024.
-I gave structure to the UUV and, with help of 15 new members, I initialize multiple projects in parallel on the next departments: mechanics, localization, software, computer vision and control engineering.
+I gave structure to the UUV and, with help of more than 15 new members, I initialize multiple projects in parallel on the next departments: mechanics, localization, software, computer vision and control engineering.

 Now I'm looking forward to initialize a masters for fall semester 2025 in South Korea, but in the meantime I've been doing research on LLM Planners, working on synthetic data generation for underwater and terrestrial hazing environments, developing computer vision algorithms for eye diseases diagnosis, working with robotic simulators and working at the local manufacturer Omega.